-- Each Non-Affiliated Director receives an annual stock award equal in value to \$300,000, 100% of which is ordinary shares.
-The number of ordinary shares actually awarded to each Non-Affiliated Director is calculated using the closing price as of the date of the grant. - The annual stock award grant date is typically in early March of each year and the exercise price of the securities granted, if applicable, is the closing price on the date of grant.
+Stock-based Awards.
+Each Non-Affiliated Director receives an annual stock award equal in value to \$275,000, 100% of which is ordinary shares.
+The number of ordinary shares actually awarded to each Non-Affiliated Director is calculated using the closing price as of the date of the grant.
+This annual stock award will be granted on June 9, 2017.
+Pursuant to the Directors Stock Election Plan (described below), Mr. Kimmel elected to receive a portion of his cash retainer fees in the form of Endo ordinary shares.
+In connection with this election, Mr. Kimmel will receive approximately \$45,000 worth of ordinary shares, calculated using the closing price as of June 9, 2017, in addition to \$180,000 in cash.